 Joint-stock company (S.p.A.) and Limited liability company (S.r.l).

-Minimum capital requirement of EUR 50,000 for S.p.A. and EUR 10,000 for S.r.l (an S.r.l. may have capital of less than EUR 10,000, and more than EUR 1, provided that contributions are made only in cash and fully paid up).
+Minimum capital requirement of EUR 50,000 for S.p.A. and EUR 10,000 for S.r.l (an S.r.l. may have capital of less than EUR 10,000, and more than EUR 1, provided that shareholders are all individuals and that contributions are made only in cash and fully paid up).

 A company or entity, including a trust, is resident in Italy if, for the greater part of the fiscal year, its registered office, place of management, or main business purpose is in Italy.

 Foreign companies owning a controlling interest in Italian companies are deemed to be resident in Italy, unless otherwise proven, if they are controlled by an Italian resident company or individual, or, alternatively, if they are managed by a board of directors the majority of which are Italian resident individuals.